freenas/freenas-docs/userguide/snippets/upgradingazfspool.rst

   does not support those feature flags.**

-* before performing any operation that may affect the data on a storage disk, **always back up your data first and verify the integrity of the backup.**
+* before performing any operation that may affect the data on a storage disk, **always back up all data first and verify the integrity of the backup.**
   While it is unlikely that the pool upgrade will affect the data, it is always better to be safe than sorry.

 * upgrading a ZFS pool is **optional**.
-It is not necessary to upgrade the pool if you do not need newer feature flags or if you want to keep the possibility of reverting to an earlier version of %brand% or repurposing the disks in another operating system that supports ZFS.
-If you decide to upgrade the pool to the latest feature flags, it will not be possible to import that pool into another operating system that does not yet support those feature flags.
+Do not upgrade the pool if the the possibility of reverting to an earlier version of %brand% or repurposing the disks in another operating system that supports ZFS is desired.
+It is not necessary to upgrade the pool unless newer ZFS feature flags are required.
+If a pool is upgraded to the latest feature flags, it will not be possible to import that pool into another operating system that does not yet support those feature flags.

 To perform the ZFS pool upgrade, go to :menuselection:`Storage --> Volumes --> View Volumes`